karenpayneoregon/closet-code/WindowsFormsLibrary/readme.md

 This project contains code for displaying various forms of TaskDialog for both Windows Forms and WPF projects.

-For more options see the following [GitHub repository](https://github.com/karenpayneoregon/task-dialog-csharp).
+For more options on `TaskDialog` see the following [GitHub repository](https://github.com/karenpayneoregon/task-dialog-csharp).

 **Notes**